Huotes/CommitMaker/README.md

 Chuck Norris can take a screenshot of his blue screen.

 Chuck Norris programs occupy 150% of CPU, even when they are not executing.

+Not everyone that Chuck Norris is mad at gets killed.
+Some get away.
+They are called astronauts.